explainers-by-googlers/fetch-retry/README.md

     -   `Retry-GUID`
         -   Value: A GUID string uniquely identifying the fetch call the
         -   The initial request and all retries will include this header.
 Only fetches that has a retryOptions set will use
--   Retries are intended solely for **transient network errors** where retrying the identical request might succeed.
-This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host.
-For example, retries will not be triggered by:
+-   Retries are attempted for **all network errors** where retrying the identical request might succeed.
+This includes policy-related network errors, as it's important that we don't differentiate how we handle that vs non-policy related errors, to not leak information (e.g. through observing whether a retry happens or not from the difference in the time it takes).
+See also [thread](https://github.com/whatwg/fetch/issues/1838#issuecomment-3019404094).
+Retries will not be triggered by:
     -   Successful HTTP responses, even with error status codes (4xx, 5xx).
-(Retrying on 5xx could be a future extension).
     -   Programmatic cancellation via `AbortSignal`.
-    -   Security-related failures (CORS errors, CSP violations, mixed content blocks).
-    -   Errors parsing request components (e.g., invalid URL).
 -   We **won't retry for non-idempotent method unless explicitly opted in**:
     -   HTTP methods like GET, HEAD, OPTIONS, PUT, DELETE are generally idempotent (repeating the request has the same effect as making it once).
 Retrying these methods is generally safe.
     -   Methods like POST (and often PATCH) are non-idempotent.
 Automatically retrying a POST can lead to unintended consequences like creating duplicate resources or processing a transaction multiple times if the first request succeeded server-side but the response was lost due to network issues.